List of schools of the Roman Catholic Archdiocese of Louisville: Holy Family School

 Opened in 1927 on Poplar Level Road.
-Holy Family School closed May 30, 2014 due to declining enrollment and increasing parish costs.
+Holy Family School closed May 30, 2014 due to declining enrolment and increasing parish costs.

 Holy Spirit Parish School

 Holy Spirit Parish School was founded in 1937.
 In 2007 and again in 2014, Holy Spirit was honored as a Blue Ribbon School.

 Holy Trinity Parish School

 Holy Trinity Parish School is a two time nationally recognized Blue Ribbon School of Excellence by the U.S. Department of Education.
 As a Catholic school, it serves boys and girls of all faiths, races, and national backgrounds from pre-kindergarten through the eighth grade.
 Founded in 1883, Holy Trinity Parish School remains associated with Holy Trinity Parish and a school within the Archdiocese of Louisville.

 John Paul II Academy

 This school was created in 2006 by the merger of St. Barnabas Elementary School, St. Bartholomew Elementary School, and St. Pius X Elementary School.
 The school is one of the smallest in the Archdiocese of Louisville, with only around 300 students.
 In 2015, St. Barnabas and St. Plus X merged to become St. John Paul II Parish, while St. Bartholomew still exists as a separate parish.